-We're looking to expand our research team with a talented, enthusiastic Historical Researcher.
+We're looking to expand our research team with a talented, enthusiastic Historical Researcher, in either our Ottawa or Calgary offices.
 This is an excellent, full-time opportunity for a recent graduate looking to get their feet wet in the world of historical research services.

 As a Historical Researcher, you’ll conduct file review, data entry, research, quality assurance, and use technical writing to support the goals of various projects.
 You’ll report to Project leads, participate in regular team meetings, and your enthusiasm and ideas will be a vibrant contribution to our up-beat, collaborative culture.
 We're looking for someone that is a team player, a quick learner, and most importantly, passionate about history!

 - Provide research support including document management, data processing, filing, and copying files.